liquidunderground/total-conversion/docs/storydrafts/01-delfid.md

 [IMG: Our heroes' hike being interrupted by an ambiguous impact]

-Meanwhile on the surface of Senfina, Kleene, Elise and Babel were taking a hike in the mountains, when suddenly something crash landed near them, forcing them to take cover close by.
+Meanwhile on the surface of Weissblatt, Kleene, Elise and Babel were taking a hike in the mountains, when suddenly something crash landed near them, forcing them to take cover close by.
 From the ashes and smoke of the crater, a few figures emerge:

 [IMG: Dr. Asura holding an evil book, surrounded by demons and smoke]

 *Dr. Asura*: "Demons, find the Chakra Shards and bring them to the launch base!
 We don't have much time before the equinox!"

 *Alex (distress signal)*: "Delfid and the Enlightenment Crystal have been destroyed by a  man named Dr. Asura, who's seeking to abuse it's power!
 Whomever hears this, please find it's pieces before he does and stop him!
 I'm not sure if I'll survive but if I do, I will do everything in my power to help you!
-The fate of Senfina depends on you!"
+The fate of Weissblatt depends on you!"

 [IMG: Dr. Asura glaring suspiciously]